kukielp/dotnetcore31quickstart/README.md

 ```
 docker-compose build
 ```
 Build will compile the application and move out entrypoint shell script ready for execution.
 This step is important, we want the DB migrations to run when the container starts but before the applications tries to connect.
 The migrations will create the tables in the database.
+I have added some data to the database for initial viewing as seen in: 20191231091325_initial.cs

 Docker file:
 ```